MicrosoftDocs/azure-docs/articles/container-registry/tutorial-customer-managed-keys.md

 ## Next steps

-* To enable your container registry with a customer-managed key by using the Azure CLI, the Azure portal, and an Azure Resource Manager template, advance to the next tutorial: [Encrypt Azure Container Registry with a customer-managed key](tutorial-enable-customer-managed-keys.md).
+* To enable your container registry with a customer-managed key by using the Azure CLI, the Azure portal, or an Azure Resource Manager template, advance to the next tutorial: [Enable a customer-managed key](tutorial-enable-customer-managed-keys.md).
 * Learn more about [encryption at rest in Azure](../security/fundamentals/encryption-atrest.md).
 * Learn more about access policies and how to [secure access to a key vault](../key-vault/general/security-features.md).